stijsseling/community-widgets/README.md

 * [Spotify Now Playing](widgets/spotify-now-playing-by-needsadjustment/README.md) by @needsadjustment - show the currently playing Spotify song
 * [Steam specials](widgets/steam-specials-by-svilenmarkov/README.md) by @svilenmarkov - show a list of discounted games on Steam
 * [Steam User](widgets/steam-user-by-lunnosmp4/README.md) by @lunnosmp4 - show information about a Steam user
+* [Tailscale devices](widgets/tailscale-devices-by-not-first/README.md) by @not-first - show all devices inside to a Tailscale tailnet along with their connection status, update availability and IP
 * [Trending Mastodon Links](widgets/trending-mastodon-links-by-tomcasavant/README.md) by @tomcasavant - shows a list of trending links from a provided Mastodon instance

 ## Extension Widgets